Kingsley Coman: International career

 On 2 June 2014, aged just 17, Coman made his first appearance for the France under-21 team, starting in a 6–0 friendly victory against Singapore and scoring once in the match.

 On 5 November 2015, Coman was selected to the France senior squad for the first time to face Germany and England in friendlies.
 He made his debut eight days later at the Stade de France, coming on as a 69th-minute substitute for Anthony Martial in a 2–0 win over world champions Germany, overshadowed by shootings and explosions around the stadium.
 The following 29 March against Russia, in the first game at the venue since the attacks, Coman replaced Martial at half time and scored his first international goal when set up by Dimitri Payet, confirming a 4–2 win.

 In May 2016, Coman was named to national team manager Didier Deschamps' 23-man France squad for UEFA Euro 2016, to be played on home soil.
 Following his performances throughout the tournament, as his nation reached the final, only to lose 1–0 to Portugal in extra-time, Coman was nominated for the Young Player of the Tournament Award, which ultimately went to Portugal's Renato Sanches.
 Coman was one of eleven players that were put on standby for France's squad at the 2018 FIFA World Cup in Russia.
-Coman was not called up for the 2018 World Cup due to injury.
+Coman was not called up for the 2018 World Cup, which was ultimately won by France, due to injury.

 On 2 June 2019, Coman made his comeback for France against Bolivia after 19 months of not playing for the national team.
 Coman came on as a substitute in the 65th minute.

 In June 2021, Coman was included in the final 26-man squad for the postponed UEFA Euro 2020.
 On 9 November 2022, he was included in the final squad for the 2022 FIFA World Cup in Qatar.
 On 18 December 2022, he came on as a substitute for Antoine Griezmann in the 2022 FIFA World Cup final against Argentina, the match finished 3–3 and went to a penalty shoot-out.
 Coman took France's second penalty in the shoot-out which was saved by goalkeeper Emiliano Martínez, with Argentina going on to win 4–2 on penalties.